wahlemedia/tailwindcss-plugin-aspect-ratio/README.md

 ```

-## add Helping component
+## add additional css helper component
-If you set in the config file the `full` to `true`, it gives
+If you set the `full` property of the configuration to `true`, it gives
-your an extra `aspect` property to shorten the configuration.
+your an extra `aspect` property that you can apply to your html tag.

 ```scss
 .aspect {